-Up to $65 million approved for increased COVID-19 Testing, small business grants in Kansas
+Up to $65 million approved for increased COVID-19 testing, small business grants in Kansas

 TOPEKA, Kan.
-(KSNT) —The State Finance Council (SFC) unanimously approved investing up to $45 million more in COVID-19 testing across Kansas and to provide $20 million more for small businesses.
+(KSNW) — The State Finance Council (SFC) unanimously approved investing up to $45 million more in COVID-19 testing across Kansas and to provide $20 million more for small businesses.

 In their Thursday meeting, leaders met to discuss how money from the Coronavirus Relief Fund (CRF), which is part of the federal CARES Act, would be distributed.